- Guiding Principles

 New Camper Picnic

-- Currently scheduled for Saturday, June 5th, we continue to plan for an in-camp experience for our 2020 and 2021 New Campers!
+- Scheduled for Saturday, June 5th, we are so excited for an in-camp experience for our 2020 and 2021 New Campers!
 Though the event will take place entirely outside in a similar fashion to our Fall Foliage event, with appropriate social distancing and mask use measures, we look forward to welcoming all new campers to their new summer home.
-We are targeting mid-May to finalize this plan.
+Rain day is Sunday, June 6th.

 Siblings Rookie Day